typst/packages/packages/preview/light-cv/0.1.0/README.md

 To use the CV you have to install the font awesome fonts for the icons to work.
 Please refer to the [guide from the font awesome package](https://github.com/duskmoon314/typst-fontawesome).

+## Functions

+1. `header`: Creates a page haeder including your name, current job title or any other sub title, socials and profile picture
+    - `full-name`: your full name
+    - `job-title`: your current job title rendered below your name
+    - `socials`: array containing all socials.
+Every social must have the following properties: `icon`, `link` and `text`
+    - `profile-picture`: path to your profile picture

+2. `section`: Creates a new section, e. g. `Professional Experience` or `Education`
+    - `title`: section's title

+3. `entry`: Adds an entry / item to the current section
+    - `title`: the entry's title, e. g. your job title
+    - `company-or-university`: the name of the institution which you were at, e. g. company or university
+    - `date`: start and end date of this entry, e. g.
+2020 - 2022
+    - `location`: describes where you worked, e. g.
+London, UK
+    - `logo`: path to the logo of this entry
+    - ``description`: description what you have done - normally supplied as a list

 ## Customization

 In the folder `settings` you will a file `styles.typ` which includes all used styles.
 You can customize them as you want to.